Emily C. A. Snyder: The Love and Death Trilogy

-Cupid and Psyche

-In 2009, Cupid and Psyche received a workshop presentation at Emerson College, directed by Brenda Huggins.
+In 2009, Cupid and Psyche received a workshop presentation at Emerson College.
 Snyder originally wanted to adapt the myth into an opera, but Huggins rejected that idea.
 Consequently, Snyder decided to write Cupid and Psyche in blank verse.
-The play was well-received, although Snyder was unsatisfied with her first attempt to explore the myth, and deemed that draft her "Bad Quarto."

-Snyder revised the play significantly for its second developmental production in 2014 through her newly founded company, Turn to Flesh Productions.
-She credits collaborator James Parenti, and the workshop Dare Lab for giving her space to play and develop the "Good Quarto" version, which is the official script available today.
+Snyder deemed that draft of hers as a "bad quarto".
+Snyder later revised the play in 2014 through Turn to Flesh Productions.
+She credits collaborator James Parenti and the workshop Dare Lab for enabling her to develop the official script.

-Parenti, who played Cupid in the original sold-out New York City run in 2014, also went on to develop her early drafts of Persephone Rises and The Seduction of Adonis, including performing a scene at the Darkroom Series with Laura Hooper, reprising her role as Aphrodite.
-Snyder then worked on Parenti's verse play, May Violets Spring: A New Story for a New Ophelia, first as verse coach for the 2014 premiere with Dare Lab, and then as director for the 2016 production through TTF.
+Parenti, who played Cupid in the original New York City run in 2014, also went on to develop her early drafts of Persephone Rises and The Seduction of Adonis, including performing a scene at the Darkroom Series with Laura Hooper, reprising her role as Aphrodite.
+Snyder then worked on Parenti's verse play, May Violets Spring: A New Story for a New Ophelia, first as verse coach for the 2014 premiere with Dare Lab and then as director for the 2016 production through TTF.
 Cupid and Psyche was a semi-finalist with the Princess Grace Awards in 2010 and again in 2019.
 It was also a semi-finalist with the American Shakespeare Center in 2018.
 It received its first Virginia premiere in 2023 at Mary Baldwin College.